 Book a hard waste collection

-- Cardinia Shire Council is moving to a bookable hard waste collection service.
-This will replace the previous twice-yearly, shire-wide collection.
+- We now offer a bookable hard waste collection service.
+This has replaced the previous twice-yearly, shire-wide collection.

-- Every household in Cardinia Shire that gets its bins collected by Council will be able to book 2 free hard waste collections per calendar year.
+- Every household in Cardinia Shire that gets its bins collected by Council can now book 2 free hard waste collections per calendar year.
 This applies to both property owners and renters.

 - Bookings are now open.
 Book online or by calling 1300 787 624 and following the prompts for hard waste.